51Degrees/device-detection-java/README.md

 You may want to license our complete data file containing all properties.
 [Details of our licenses](https://51degrees.com/pricing) are available on our website.

-If you want to use the lite file, you will need to install [GitLFS](https://git-lfs.github.com/):
+If you want to use the lite file, you will need to install [GitLFS](https://git-lfs.github.com/), then:

 ```
-sudo apt-get install git-lfs
 git lfs install
 ```